AvishaiBarnoy/CaveolinDisk/README.md

 ### Analysis
 To be added in the future

+## Development
+In the future I will add an input file and rearrange some of the functions.

 ## Thanks
 Thanks for Itai Knaan-Harpaz for the algorithm for the initial geometry